exploreavi/WebServer/README.txt

 --	Run as non-root only
 --	Bound to localhost loop-back only
 --	Config.xml - few entries used for demonstration.
+--      FileNames should resolve to a regular file.
+Operation on directory would result in "Forbidden".
 Not done
 --	Synchronize threads for unsafe request(POST, PUT, DELETE).
 --	Binary files not tested.